"If

 We all need work.
 Laws do officially guard against

 discrimination.
-The Age Discrimination in Employment Act of 1967, the Civil Rights Act of
+In the US, the Age Discrimination in Employment Act of 1967, the Civil

-the Rehabilitation Act of 1973 all apply.
-But, in real life, those laws are often not
+Section 501 of the Rehabilitation Act of 1973 all apply.
+But, in real life, those laws

 One pastor wasnt sympathetic.
 He argued "you have to